AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Introduction

-AI-driven approaches for code vulnerability detection \cite{DLvulnDetectStudy_chakraborty2020, llmVulnSurvey_zhou2024, VulDeePecker_Li2018, SySeVR_Li2022, Rahman_2024, DiverseVul_yizheng2023, PrimeVul_ding2024} and repair \cite{deepcodeaifixfixing_berabi2024, vulnfixvisiontransformer_fu2025, codesecurityvulnerabilityrepair_islam2024 } have recently attracted considerable attention in the research community.
-Data-driven methods, especially those using machine learning and deep learning models, show promise in identifying and addressing a wide range of vulnerabilities.
-However, like most AI-driven systems, their effectiveness heavily relies on the quality and the quantity of the training data \cite{PrimeVul_ding2024}.
-This dependency has become even more critical with the emergence of Large Language Models (LLMs), which can have billions of parameters to train.
-Nevertheless, the scarcity of large, high-quality training datasets has become a major obstacle to the progress of these techniques \cite{PrimeVul_ding2024} \cite{llmVulnSurvey_zhou2024} \cite{DLvulnDetectStudy_chakraborty2020}.
-Existing vulnerability datasets can be grouped into the following categories based on how the code samples were collected and annotated: \begin{itemize} \item \textbf{Synthetic datasets}: Both the code and its vulnerability labels are generated artificially, typically using predefined insecure coding patterns.
-A notable example is the Juliet test suite \cite{juliet2017} which is a collection of small synthetic test cases, each demonstrating a specific weakness.
-It is part of a larger SARD dataset \cite{nist_sard_2018} which contains test cases ranging from small synthetic code to production software.
+In response, AI-based approaches for code vulnerability detection \cite{DLvulnDetectStudy_chakraborty2020, llmVulnSurvey_zhou2024, VulDeePecker_Li2018, SySeVR_Li2022, Rahman_2024, DiverseVul_yizheng2023, PrimeVul_ding2025} and repair \cite{deepcodeaifixfixing_berabi2024, vulnfixvisiontransformer_fu2025, codesecurityvulnerabilityrepair_islam2024} have recently attracted considerable attention in the research community.
+These data-driven techniques show strong potential in identifying and addressing a wide range of vulnerabilities.
+However, their effectiveness heavily relies on the quality and scale of the training data \cite{PrimeVul_ding2025, vgx_nong2024}.
+This dependency has become even more critical with the emergence of Large Language Models (LLMs) with billions of parameters to train.
+For vulnerability detection in particular, the practical objective is not only to curate accurate labels, but to generate data that measurably improves downstream deep learning-based vulnerability detection (DLVD) under realistic test distributions.
+Yet high-quality vulnerable samples remain scarce \cite{PrimeVul_ding2025, llmVulnSurvey_zhou2024, DLvulnDetectStudy_chakraborty2020}, and existing datasets often trade off realism, label fidelity, and coverage, limiting downstream generalization.

-These datasets offer clean and controllable examples but often lack the structural and semantic complexity of real-world code.
-As a result, AI models trained on such data overfit to superficial patterns—such as specific variable names or function structures—rather than learning the underlying causes of vulnerabilities \cite{DLvulnDetectStudy_chakraborty2020}.
+Existing vulnerability datasets can be grouped into the following categories based on how the code samples were collected and annotated: \begin{itemize} \item \textbf{Synthetic datasets}: Suites such as Juliet \cite{juliet2017} provide clean, controllable examples, but they rarely reflect the structural and semantic complexity of production code.
+Models trained on such data often learn superficial cues rather than vulnerability causes \cite{DLvulnDetectStudy_chakraborty2020}.